McDonald's: Headquarters

 On June 13, 2016, McDonald's confirmed plans to move its global headquarters to Chicago's West Loop neighborhood in the Near West Side.
 The 608,000-square-foot structure opened on June 4, 2018, and was built on the former site of Harpo Productions.

 The McDonald's former headquarters complex, McDonald's Plaza, is in Oak Brook, Illinois.
 It sits on the site of the former headquarters and stabling area of Paul Butler, the founder of Oak Brook.
 McDonald's moved into the Oak Brook facility from an office within the Chicago Loop in 1971.

-Board of directors

-As of December 2024, the board of directors had the following members:
+Executives